Pearland Hidden Assets Lawyers

 It is very difficult to find a hidden asset.
 First, one of the parties must suspect that assets are being hidden – you do not know what to ask for if something doesn’t exist.
 Next, if the spouse is clever, they may have been very discrete in financial transactions, or transferred assets into a third party’s name.
 There are ways to try to determine whether hidden assets are an issue in a divorce.

-First, most contested cases will go through a formal process called discovery.
+Most contested cases will go through a formal process called discovery.
 This is where the parties request and exchange specific documents or are required to answer some questions under oath (called interrogatories).
 They are required to respond to these requests comprehensively and thoroughly.

-Once discovery is ongoing, it might be useful to enlist the help of a forensic accountant.
+Once discovery has begun, it might be useful to enlist the help of a forensic accountant.
 These professionals will examine all the financial documents and can determine whether there are assets producing income that are unaccounted for, or if there are suspicious transactions occurring.
 Accountants can also follow transactions between accounts to ensure there aren’t third parties receiving benefits unknown to one of the spouses.
 The services of a forensic accountant can be expensive – but for complex divorces where significant assets might be hidden, it is well worth the investment.
 Consider them to be detectives in your case.

-We have the resources and know-how to help you determine whether your spouse might be hiding assets.
+At The Dieye Firm, our Pearland hidden asset lawyers have the resources and know-how to help you determine whether your spouse might be hiding assets.
 We know how to uncover clues to show the court that your spouse has engaged in fraud and to ask for the court to reconstitute the estate.
 Our team is highly capable of guiding you through the complex process of discovering and proving fraud.

 When I needed a lawyer - he was the only person that I called.- Sharmain